quiverjs/doc-old/core/07-handleable.md

 ## Handleable Middleware

-To ensure that filters and middlewares are applied on the right handler type, Quiver.js provides tools to convert filter and middleware into _handleable middleware_:
+To ensure that filters and middlewares are applied on the right handler type, Quiver.js provides tools to convert filter and middleware into _handleable middleware_.

 ```javascript
 var myStreamFilter = function(config, handler, callback) { ... }